The right garden hand tool can make all the difference when working in your small garden. These are my suggestions plus a giveaway.

 When evaluating hand-held gardening tools, look for those that offer ergonomic design features, such as soft contoured handles designed to hold your wrist in a neutral position.
 This will reduce unnecessary strain on your hands and wrists while you are gardening.

-I’ve joined with Mary’s Heirloom Seeds for a Giveaway.
-Be sure to take a look and enter!
+I’ve joined with INTOQ for a Giveaway of the Essential 9 Piece Garden Tool Set.
+Be sure to take a look and enter to win!

 We Love Giveaways!!!

-and is open to residents of the US and Canada
+and is open to residents of the USA only